Eyes Wide Shut: Plot

-Bill comes home feeling guilty and confused, only to find Alice laughing in her sleep.
-He wakes her up and she tearfully tells him about a dream where she was having sex with a naval officer and many other men, and laughing at the idea of Bill watching.
-The next day, Bill goes to Nick's hotel, but the desk clerk tells him that Nick left with two dangerous-looking men.
-Bill returns the costume, but realizes he has misplaced the mask, and learns that Milich has sold his teenage daughter into sex slavery.
+Shaken, Bill returns home to find Alice laughing in her sleep.
+She tearfully recounts a dream of having sex with the naval officer and many other men while mocking Bill.
+The next day, Bill visits Nick's hotel, but the clerk claims Nick was taken away by two threatening men.
+Returning the costume, Bill notices the mask is missing and learns that Milich now profits from prostituting his daughter, offering her services to Bill.